dalager/gitcommitstore/src/Function/readme.md

-# Azure function - CommitLogger
+# Azure function - Commitstore

 ## overview

-- will be triggered by a message in azure storage queue
+- will be triggered by a message in azure commtstorage queue
 - will write the json in the message payload to cosmos db

 ## Setup trigger